rgabs/rgabs.github.io/_posts/2016-09-25-Why-When-do-I-need-scope-apply-in-AngularJS.md

     })
 }
 ```
-The expectation here is that the View will update the name to 'Bruce Wayne' but it will not because we not **directly** using the $http service.
+The expectation here is that the View will update the name to 'Bruce Wayne' but it will not because we are not **directly** using the $http service.

 The quick fix here would be calling $scope.$apply(); method just after updating the scope property in the controller.
 (Please be extra cautious here as there might be a digest cycle already running.)